 is the retarded Green’s function of the scattering region including the effects of the leads attached to both ends.
 The leads are encoded into the above total Green function through $2N\times 2N$ matrices \(\Gamma_{L,R}=i(\Sigma_{L,R}-\Sigma_{L,R}^\dagger)\) where $\Sigma_L$ and $\Sigma_R$ are self energy function due to left and right lead, respectively.

-At zero temperature, the longitudinal conductance follows from the Landauer–Büttiker relation\citep{Landauer1970,PhysRevLett.57.1761},
+At zero temperature, the longitudinal conductance follows from the Landauer–Büttiker relation~\citep{Landauer1970,PhysRevLett.57.1761},

 By using Eq.~(\ref{eq:TotTrace}) we compute zero temperature conductance as a function of chemical potential against the corresponding band structure for zigzag edge nanoribbon in the Fig.~\ref{zigzag_longitudinal_c}.
 As usual, the conductance exhibits quantization in units of $2e^2/h$ when $\mu <0.1$ .
-This can be attributed to the fact that only one sub-band with two electron incident channels is occupied by the chemical potential.
-As the chemical potential starts occupying the spin up sub-band of the lowest sub-band, both bands contribute one incident channel each maintaining the conductance again at $2e^2/h$.
-At $\mu \approx 0.1$ the conductance suddenly increases to $4e^2/h$ reflecting the existence of four electron incident channels, three from the spin up sub-band and one from the spin down sub-band.
-However, within very a very narrow range of $\mu$ around $0.1$, the conductance drops back to $2e^2/h$ and then rises again to $4e^2/h$.
-This unusual feature originates from the presence of an anti-crossing point at $\mu=0.1$.
+This can be attributed to the fact that only one subband with two electron incident channels is occupied by the chemical potential.
+As the chemical potential starts occupying the spin up subband of the lowest subband, both bands contribute one incident channel each maintaining the conductance again at $2e^2/h$.
+At $\mu \approx 0.1$ the conductance suddenly increases to $4e^2/h$ reflecting the existence of four electron incident channels, three from the spin up subband and one from the spin down subband.
+However, within very a very narrow range of $\mu$ around $0.1$, the conductance drops back to $2e^2/h$ and then rises up again to $4e^2/h$.
+This unusual feature originates from the presence of an anticrossing point at $\mu=0.1$.
 With further increase in $\mu$, the phenomenon reappears at $\mu=0.3$ corresponding to another anticrossing point.
-We emphasize that such behavior does not occur at the inter-sub-band spin degeneracy points.
-Hence we can conclude that although a signature of anti-crossing point is visible in longitudinal conductance, it shows no corresponding features at the inter-band spin degeneracy.
+Such phenomenon occurs because of the drops of number of electron incident channel from the subband occupied by chemical potential.
+We emphasize that such behavior does not occur at the inter-subband spin degeneracy points.
+Hence we can conclude that although a signature of anticrossing point is visible in longitudinal conductance, it shows no corresponding features at the inter-band spin degeneracy.
 Finally, we note that the qualitative features of the conductance remain the same for the straight edge case, with the only difference being a shift in the locations of the anticrossing points.